In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Unfortunately, there are people who tried this already but didn’t yield satisfying results or worst were penalized as hell.

 Besides having strong backlinks and clean history as I’ve mentioned, you need to work on it.
 Don’t expect first page rankings without doing anything in the first place.
-Be patient and don’t overestimate expired domain.
+Be patient and don’t overestimate aged domain.

 And most especially, you need a game plan, The Rebirth Technique.